linuxboot/heads-wiki/Installing-and-Configuring/RecoveryShell.md

 The recovery shell is running a Linux kernel and shell based on busybox.
 The environment comes from the initrd image flashed into the BIOS with the Linux kernel.  i.e.  heads

 The shell can be used to troubleshoot heads.
-The security token paired with heads may be needed to effectively use this environment.
+The security dongle paired with heads may be needed to effectively use this environment.

 Access